A second former Posh player has been jailed in as many months following guilty plea

 and live on Freeview channel 276

-Clarke (20) was handed down his sentence at Peterborough Cambridge Crown Court on Friday (September 15) after previously pleading guilty to the charge of dangerous driving.
+Clarke (20) was handed down his sentence at Peterborough Cambridge Crown Court on Friday (September 15) after previously pleading guilty to three counts of causing serious injury by dangerous driving.

-The incident, which occurred between the A47 and the B1167 in Thorney on the evening of April 22, left three people seriously injured.
+The incident, which occurred between the A47 and the B1167 in Thorney on the evening of April 30 while Clarke was driving to a rave.

-Clarke last appeared in the dock on August 11. where he was given an interim driving ban and released on bail.
+Clarke was driving along the westbound A47, near Thorney, at about 2.30pm when the car crashed into a white Fiat Ducato Motorhome, close to The Causeway roundabout.

+A black Land Rover Defender, also travelling eastbound, ploughed into the back of the motorhome.

 At the time of his sentencing, Clarke- who was born in Peterborough- was on loan at National League Side Dagenham and Redbridge from Norwich City.